All the best Cyber Monday deals you can shop at Amazon

 Sony WH1000XM4 Over-Ear Headphones ($278, originally $349.99; amazon.com)

-These Sony headphones were named Underscored’s pick for best overall over-ear headphones, and for Black Friday, they’re back down to just $278, the lowest price we’ve seen.
+These Sony headphones were named Underscored’s pick for best overall over-ear headphones, and for Cyber Monday they’re back down to just $278, the lowest price we’ve seen.
 In our opinion, they’re truly top-notch when it comes to sound quality, comfort, battery life and noise cancellation.

 ____________________________________________________________________________